DavidCEllis/snakerun/readme.md

 ## Logic ##

-In order to save time on launching, environments are cached based upon the exact text of the specification.
-If a text match can be found then the matching environment will be used without any further comparison.
+In order to save time on launching, environments are cached based upon the specification, not the environment.
+An environment will only be reused if the **specification** matches.

 If there is no match then a new venv will be generated.
 If a python version is given it will be checked against the version used to launch